Indian South Africans: Post-apartheid immigration from South Asia

-Before European settlement, and Dutch slavery in the Cape
+Assimilated groups

-Traders from India may have been active on the eastern coast of South Africa for centuries, including before the Dutch settlement of the Cape Colony in 1652.
+Slaves and exiles in the Dutch-ruled Cape

 A significant proportion of slaves imported into the Cape were from parts of India (which included present-day Bangladesh), Indonesia and Sri Lanka.
 While South African scholars mistakenly assumed these slaves were bought in "slave markets", many of the slaves were victims of kidnapping.
 Many slaves had no identity as Indians and were subsumed into the "Cape Coloured" and Cape Malay communities.
 White Afrikaners also may have some Indian slave ancestry, an example of this being former State President F.W. de Klerk, who revealed in his autobiography that one of his ancestors was a female slave called Diana of Bengal.
-There is no reference to the real names of these Indians and were given "Christian" names for convenience.
-This all contributed to the loss of identity similar to the Mozambicans and other slaves who were brought to the Cape.
 Indian slaves who were Muslim became part of the Cape Malay community after they were freed, initially adopting the Malay language, and then Afrikaans.

 An early Indian to settle in South Africa was Kalaga Prabhu, a Goud Saraswat Brahmin merchant from Cochin.
 He was the foremost among the Konkani merchants in Cochin (modern day Kochi in Kerala).
 As punishment for conspiring with the Mysorean Muslim king Hyder Ali to overthrow the king of Cochin, Kalaga Prabhu and his son Chorda Prabhu were arrested by the Dutch and exiled with their families for life to the Cape of Good Hope in 1771.
 No further record of this individual and his descendants if any exists.

 Religion

-Almost all South African Indians are either Hindu, Muslim, or Christian.
+Almost all South African Indians are either Hindu, Christian, or Muslim.
 There are also small groups of Parsis, Sikhs, and Buddhists.
+It is also estimated that there are around 13,000 Sikhs in South Africa.
 The majority of South African Muslims are Indian or belong to the multi-ethnic community in the Western Cape.

-The proportion of Indian South Africans following Hinduism has decreased from 50% in 1996 to 47.27% in 2001.
-This further decreased to 41.3% in 2016, mainly due to the conversion of "Hindus into Christians" by the Christian missionaries.
+The proportion of Indian South Africans following Hinduism have decreased from 50% in 1996 to 47.27% in 2001.
+This decreased to 41.3% in 2016, and further decreased to 37.9% in 2022.
+This is mainly due to the conversion of Hindus to Christianity by missionaries.

 Education

 Like Coloureds, until the end of Apartheid, Indian children largely attended segregated Indian government schools, which were administered nationally, and wrote separate matriculation examinations.
 These arrangements ended by 1997.

-Until 1991, state government schools taught in English, with the choice of one of five Indian languages, namely Hindi, Gujarati, Tamil, Telugu and Urdu to be taken as non-examination subjects.
-But, the languages were dropped from state run schools.
-The national council for eastern languages have requested the government to teach these five languages.
+Until 1991, state government schools taught in English, choosing one of five Indian languages, namely Hindi, Gujarati, Tamil, Telugu and Urdu to be taken as non-examination subjects.
+But, the languages were dropped from state-run schools.
+The national council for eastern languages has requested the government teach these five languages.
 The provincial government agreed to allow these languages to be taught in KwaZulu-Natal.
-These languages can be chosen as third language up to final year of school.
+These languages can be chosen as a third language up to the final year of school.